co-stig/trivial-python-web-services/README.md

 # Very simple Python RESTful web services #

 It's just a single-100-LOC-file (see [vsws.py](https://github.com/co-stig/python-very-simple-web-services/blob/master/vsws.py)), allowing you to create RESTful web services in a very simple manner through a `@url_pattern` decorator.
 It might be useful for simple projects, prototypes, etc.

+Why would you use it?
+Well, it's just two pages of code, which means it's very light and there are fewer things to go wrong.
+Also, if you found a bug or want to extend the functionality -- you can do it yourself in the blink of an eye.

 Last time I tested this code, I used Python 3.4 on Windows 8.1 64 bit with WebOb 1.4.